-- crime prevention; •
+- crime prevention;

 - early intervention;

+- the civil and criminal justice response; and

 - community reintegration.

 They are also underpinned by the following five principles: non-discrimination; the best interests of a child; the right to life, survival and development; children's right to participate in decisions affecting them; and self-determination.